Advertisement

 If you can handle a mild jalapeño, you can handle a guajillo easily.
 It’s a great starting point if you’re new to cooking with dried chiles.

-These three chiles are often confused because they’re related — all come from the mirasol family.
+These three chiles are often confused because they’re all from the mirasol family.
 But they’re not interchangeable:

-• Chile Puya — Smaller, thinner, and noticeably spicier (5,000–8,000 SHU).
+• Chile Puya.
+Smaller, thinner, and noticeably spicier (5,000 to 8,000 SHU).
 Sometimes called “guajillo puya.”
 Use it when you want more kick with a similar flavor.

 Tip: If a recipe calls for guajillo and you want more heat, swap half the guajillos for puya chiles.
 Same flavor family, more fire.